The Bridge on the River Kwai: Filming

 The bridge at Kitulgala, Sri Lanka, before the explosion seen in the film.

 A photo of Kitulgala, Sri Lanka in 2004, where the bridge was made for the film.

 Many directors were considered for the project, among them John Ford, William Wyler, Howard Hawks, Fred Zinnemann, and Orson Welles (who was also offered a starring role).

 The film was an international co-production between companies in Britain and the United States.

 Director David Lean clashed repeatedly with his cast members, particularly Guinness and James Donald, who thought the novel was anti-British.
-Lean had a lengthy row with Guinness over how to play the role of Nicholson; the actor wanted to play the part with a sense of humour and sympathy, while Lean thought Nicholson should be "a bore."
+Lean had a lengthy row with Guinness over how to play the role of Nicholson; the actor wanted to play the part with a sense of humor and sympathy, while Lean thought Nicholson should be "a bore."
 On another occasion, they argued over the scene where Nicholson reflects on his career in the army.
 Lean filmed the scene from behind Guinness and angrily exploded when Guinness asked him why he was doing this.
 After Guinness was done with the scene, Lean said, "Now you can all fuck off and go home, you English actors.
 Thank God that I'm starting work tomorrow with an American actor (William Holden)."

 The film was made in Ceylon (now Sri Lanka).
 The bridge in the film was near Kitulgala.
 The Mount Lavinia Hotel was used as a location for the hospital.

-Guinness later said that he subconsciously based his walk while emerging from "the Oven" on that of his eleven-year-old son Matthew, who was recovering from polio at the time, a disease that left him temporarily paralyzed from the waist down.
-Guinness later reflected on the scene, calling it the "finest piece of work" he had ever done.
+Guinness said that he subconsciously based his walk while emerging from "the Oven" on that of his eleven-year-old son Matthew, who was recovering from polio at the time, a disease that left him temporarily paralyzed from the waist down.
+Guinness reflected on the scene, calling it the "finest piece of work" he had ever done.

 Lean nearly drowned when he was swept away by the river current during a break from filming.

 In a 1988 interview with Barry Norman, Lean confirmed that Columbia almost stopped filming after three weeks because there was no white woman in the film, forcing him to add what he called "a very terrible scene" between Holden and a nurse on the beach.

 The filming of the bridge explosion was to be done on 10 March 1957, in the presence of S.W.R.D.
 Bandaranaike, then Prime Minister of Ceylon, and a team of government dignitaries.
 However, cameraman Freddy Ford was unable to get out of the way of the explosion in time, and Lean had to stop filming.
-The train crashed into a generator on the other side of the bridge and was wrecked.
+The train crashed into a generator on the other side of the bridge and was damaged.
 It was repaired in time to be blown up the next morning, with Bandaranaike and his entourage present.